TuurDutoit/elementaryapps/README.md

 elementary Apps
 ==============

-A list of apps designed for elementary OS
+A list of apps designed for elementary OS.

 This is still a work in progress.
 Pull requests are very welcome!